vineetakhurana/CSCDevOps-Deployment/README.md

 ##### Post-Receive Hook

-Inside `$ROOT/deploy/green.git/hooks/` inside a `post-receive` file, place the following:
+Inside `$ROOT/green.git/hooks/` inside a `post-receive` file, place the following:

-    GIT_WORK_TREE=$ROOT/deflight/deploy/green-www/ git checkout -f
+    GIT_WORK_TREE=$ROOT/green-www/ git checkout -f

-You must create the *-www folder manually.
-You may have to add executable permissions using in *nix systems `chmod +x post-receive`.
-**Ensure that there is a script header**, such as `#!/bin/sh`, on the first line.

 Repeat for blue.

+**Hints**

+* You must create the *-www folder manually.
+* You may have to add executable permissions using in *nix systems `chmod +x post-receive`.
+* **Ensure that there is a script header**, such as `#!/bin/sh`, on the first line.
+* For the purpose of this workshop, `$ROOT` refers to the absolute path of your folder.
+* It will not work the first time.

 ### Deploying Commits and Copying Bits

 Clone the [app repo](https://github.com/CSC-DevOps/App), and set the following remotes.
+See help on [file protocol syntax](http://stackoverflow.com/questions/947228/how-to-use-file-protocol-to-access-a-directory-on-local-system).

-    git remote add blue file://$ROOT/deploy/blue.git
+    git remote add blue file://$ROOT/blue.git
-    git remote add green file://$ROOT/deploy/green.git
+    git remote add green file://$ROOT/green.git

 You can now push changes in the following manner.